Zelaron/Neural-Digits/readme.md

 # Neural Digits

-This repository contains a Python script for training, testing, and performing inference with a neural network on the MNIST dataset of handwritten digits.
-The project uses PyTorch to implement a simple yet powerful neural network called Neural Digits.
-It includes functionality to train from scratch, continue training from a saved model, evaluate the model's performance, and predict digits from individual image files.
+A simple Python script for training, testing, and performing inference with a neural network on the MNIST dataset of handwritten digits.
+Built with PyTorch, Neural Digits allows for training from scratch, continuing from a saved model, evaluating performance, and predicting digits from individual image files.

 ## Features